sqzstudentgit/frontend/README.md

 ## Demo
 The website can be found at http://13.211.211.152/login

 The application is currently deployed on AWS.
-It's availability entirely depends on whether the client has chosen to terminate the instance the application was deployed on.
+It's availability entirely depends on whether or not the client has chosen to terminate the EC2 instance that the application was deployed on.

 ## Features